 And the results of the assessment process are below.
 This was gained through observation, photographs, video clips, assessment sheets and staff feedback forms.

-Benefits of Story Massage for Pupils with PMLD
+Benefits of the Story Massage Programme for Pupils with PMLD

-Heather says that members of staff all felt that the children enjoyed and have benefitted from positive touch activities through Story Massage in the following ways:
+Heather says that members of staff all felt that the children enjoyed and have benefitted from positive touch activities through the programme in the following ways:

 - They are calmer during and after the session.